 Idaho Required Posters Required

 The Required Posters is a labor law posters poster by the Idaho Department Of Labor.
 This is a mandatory posting for all employers in Idaho, and businesses who fail to comply may be subject to fines or sanctions.

-This set of posters must be posted in a conspicuous place where all employees will see them.
+This set of posters must be posted in a conspicuous place where all employees will see them, and includes both Federal and Idaho posters.
 These posters describe all of the laws that must be followed in the workplace.
 Law posters in the set include equal employment opportunity policy, minimum wage law, job safety and health, employee polygraph protection act, employee rights under the medical leave act, unemployment insurance, and the reemployment rights act under the USERRA.

 ID All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Idaho and Federal poster requirements by clicking here .

 Other Idaho Labor Law Posters 4 PDFS

 There are an additional five optional and mandatory Idaho labor law posters that may be relevant to your business.
 Be sure to also print all relevant state labor law posters, as well as all mandatory federal labor law posters.

 While we do our best to keep our list of Idaho labor law posters up to date and complete, we cannot be held liable for errors or omissions.
 Is the poster on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.